 “Are we there yet?”
 The dreaded words that no parent wants to hear on a long trip in the car!
-And unlike today, when we have phones and tablets to keep kids occupied during long road trips or miserable rainy days, back in the day we had to rely on quick games that could be played anywhere and anytime boredom kicked in.
+And unlike today, when we have phones and tablets to keep kids occupied during long road trips or miserable rainy days, back in the day we had to rely on card games and other quick games that could be easily played in the car anytime boredom kicked in.

 Water, Earth, Air

 In this car game, players need to match up elements (water, earth, air) with creatures who live in them.
 The first player must call out an element.
 The second player must then name either an animal fish, insect, or bird that lives in that element.
 If they do so successfully then the second player can choose an element with the third player naming a creature accordingly.
 If a player can’t name a creature then they will miss a turn at calling out an element.

 When calling out creatures, a creature is only able to be used once which will make the game more and more challenging as it progresses.
 Depending on how you want to play, you can decide that the winner is the person who can successfully name creatures 10 times in a row without missing an element.
 Alternatively, you can play until there is no one left who can name creatures anymore.

 This classic game has been a boredom buster for long trips for ages and it just doesn’t seem to get old or any less fun!
 It is perfect for as many players as you have available.